prajun7/Registration-Form/README.md

 **I am using vanilla JavaScript and HTML to create the form.**

-I am planning to add CSS in future.
+I am planning to add CSS in the future.